 Distribution.
-To calculate the abundance-weighted central elevation (hIndex) of distribution, the relative location of each sample was assigned 0, 0.5, and 1 if it was collected at low-, middle- and high-elevation sites.
+To calculate the abundance-weighted central elevation (hIndex) of distribution, the location of each sample was assigned values of 0, 0.5, and 1 if it was collected at low-, middle- and high-elevation sites, respectively.
 In addition, intra-specific abundance patterns were assessed by logistic regression of detection probability with elevation.
 For each species, pupal identity was labeled as 1 if the pupa was identified as the focal species and 0 if it was identified as any other species.
-Their identity was fitted against the elevation as the fixed effect and the transect as the random effect in generalized linear mix-effect model (varying intercept, varying slope) using the lmer package.
+Their identity was fitted against elevation as a fixed effect and the transect as a random effect in a generalized linear mix-effect model (varying intercept, varying slope) using the lmer package.
 These two ways of describing distribution patterns were compared using a Spearman’s rank test.
 For simplification, the hIndex was used to represent the distribution pattern in the following analysis.

-It is important to note that the abundance patterns we focus here is to compare the abundance of a species with itself along the elevation, rather than to compare the abundance of multiple species in a given location.
-By this definition, an upland-biased species may have higher absolute value of population size than the lowland-biased species in the lowland.
+It is important to note that the abundance patterns we focus on here is to compare the abundance of a species with itself along the elevation, rather than to compare the abundance of multiple species in a given location.
+With this definition, an upland-biased species may have a higher absolute value of population size than the lowland-biased species in the lowland.